jchidley/jchidley.github.io/README.md

 -----------

-I chose [Jekyll](https://jekyllrb.com/), and the [Cayman](https://pages.github.com/themes/) theme, to make the blog prettier and so that it was easily read on phones, tablets.
+I chose [Jekyll](https://jekyllrb.com/), and the [Cayman](https://pages.github.com/themes/) theme, to make the log prettier and so that it was easily read on phones, tablets.
 Having things easily read on lots of different devices is called, as I now understand, [responsive design](https://en.wikipedia.org/wiki/Responsive_web_design).